Full-Network Adblocking with Dnsmasq

 roles/dns-adblock/templates/dnsmasq.conf

-I have this set up as a template in my ansible config.
+I have that set down as a template in my ansible config.
 No actual templating needed though, it's used verbatim.

 domain-needed